rubixchain/rubix-wasm/README.md

 # Rubix Wasm

-A set of libraries enabling developers to build Contracts on Rubix with ease!
+A set of libraries enabling developers to build WASM Contracts on Rubix with ease!

 ## Project structure